DigiBP/25DIGIBP4/README.md

 # 🎯 Project Goals

 The goal of the assignment is to develop a solution that applies the DigiBP approach to a business process, demonstrating how digital technologies can improve process performance.
+# 🧩 Challanges of the Process

+One of the major challenges are a manual work relative to processing of PO and performing manual checks of goods availability which negatively affects the performance and efficiency.
+Process relies on manual communication in checking the availability of orderd goods and especially at the point when a goods availability check is performed, customer service team has to inform the relevant colleagues which is dependent on the result (see tasks marked green).
+Such level of manual coordination leads to a substantial amount of time spent on iterative and tidious messaging and ultimately generates time losses especially if not followed up immediately.
+This might ultimately lead to dissatisfaction of customers.

+- **Fragmented Communication**
+  Coordination between departments depends on manual notifications, leading to delays and errors.

+- **Manual Document Preparation**
+  POs are received by email, validated, and entered into the system manually.

+- **Inefficient Goods Availability Check**
+  Manual stock checks are performed, and customer service must inform other departments accordingly.

+- **Inefficient Follow-Up**
+  Manual follow-ups are time-consuming and prone to being overlooked.

+- **Process Bottlenecks**
+  Delays often occur when missing goods require procurement and production coordination.

+- **Lack of Workflow Automation**
+  The absence of automated decision-making and notifications leads to unnecessary workload and time losses.

 # 📦 AS-IS Process